 11. Turn the Music Up

-Music can be distracting for some, but for others, it allows them to focus better.
+There are many studies showing how music can improve people’s focus amongst other things.
 A good playlist can act as a pair of blinders, filling your mind so that distractions can’t get in your way.

 12. Practice Active Listening

 While this is more of a soft skill than the others on this list, being able to listen is an underrated practice.
-Too often people think about what to say next instead of listening to what is being said to them.
+Too often people think about what they’re going to be saying next rather than listening to what the person is saying.

 Failure to listen is a classic sign of a short attention span.
 The next time you engage in a conversation, practice listening intently to every word that’s said.
 This will lead to healthier dialogue and help you improve that attention span by keeping you grounded to the present.